anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 --- abstract

-This document describes enhancements of
+This document enhances
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certficate enrollment by supporting alternative enrollment protocols.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certficate enrollment.
-By making BRSKI flexible on the certificate enrollment protocol being used, this document <!-- Bro: Ich habe BRSKI-AE immer mit this document/specification ersetzt. --> allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer by using self-contained (signature-wrapped) objects.
+Making BRSKI flexible on the certificate enrollment protocol being used, BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer by using self-contained (signature-wrapped) objects.